pisayacademicsassociation/java-guide/guide/1/arrays.md

 ```java
 Type name[];
 ```
-However, standard convention discourages using this format, since the brackets identify the array type and should usually appear in the type designation.
+However, standard convention discourages using this format, since the brackets identify the array type and should usually appear in the type declaration.

 ## Creating, Initializing, and Accessing an Array
 One way to create an array is with the `new` operator.
-The code below allocates an array with enough memory for 10 integer elements and assigns the array to the anArray variable.
+The code below creates an array with a maximum of 5 integer elements and assigns the array to the anArray variable.
 ```java
 int[] anArray = new int[5];
 ```